-With a history of activism, art, and bohemian spirit, Manhattan’s Greenwich Village is home to small businesses and big ideas.
+With a history of activism, art and bohemian spirit, Manhattan’s Greenwich Village is home to small businesses and big ideas.
 Today the neighborhood is as diverse and inclusive as ever, housing everything from classic Manhattan landmarks to innovative young restaurants.
-Here we’ve profiled ten unique places sharing the Village’s streets.

-This music-lover favorite has been around since 1994, when it was founded by one jazz violinist, former Navy submariner and registered nurse.
-Its diverse roots are still evident today: in between sets from international quartets and quintets as well as after-hours jam sessions lasting until 4am, Smalls Jazz Club hosts vocal workshops for aspiring jazz performers.
-A speakeasy atmosphere lends all of these offerings a retro feel.
+This music-lover favorite has been around since 1994 when it was founded by Mitchell Borden, who is a jazz violinist, former Navy submariner and registered nurse.
+Its diverse roots are still evident today.
+In between sets from international quartets and quintets as well as after-hours jam sessions lasting until 4am, Smalls Jazz Club hosts vocal workshops for aspiring jazz performers.
+Its speakeasy atmosphere lends all of these offerings a retro feel.

 Cafe, Italian, $$$

-Caffe Reggio takes credit for introducing the cappuccino to America in 1927.
-Since then, the staple of New York’s coffee culture has provided New Yorkers an authentic European dining experience.
-Here, Italian staples like pasta with homemade pesto, ricotta cheese cake, and popular canollis are enjoyed amongst Italian Renaissance artwork and in Reggio’s al fresco front patio.
+Caffe Reggio takes credit for introducing cappuccino to America in 1927.
+Since then, the staple of New York’s coffee culture has provided New Yorkers with an authentic European dining experience.
+Here, Italian staples like pasta with homemade pesto, ricotta cheesecake and popular cannolis are enjoyed among Italian Renaissance artwork, or on Reggio’s al fresco front patio.

 Restaurant, American, Contemporary, $$$

-A favorite kids’ menu staple gets a grown-up twist at Sticky’s Finger Joint, where fried and grilled chicken tenders are served in inventive flavors like salted caramel pretzel and wasabi-ginger.
-The menu of graduated snacks features elevated classics such as truffle fries and the popular fried green beans.
-Its late-night hours and familiar flavorful dishes make Sticky’s a great place for kids at heart to cap off a night out.
+A favorite kids’ menu staple gets a grown-up twist at Sticky’s The Finger Joint, where fried and grilled chicken tenders are served in inventive flavors like salted caramel pretzel and wasabi-ginger.
+The menu of graduated snacks features elevated classics like truffle fries and the popular fried green beans.
+Its late-night hours and familiar flavorful dishes make Sticky’s a great nightcap spot for kids at heart.

-Catch the independent, foreign, and documentary films everyone is talking about at IFC Center.
-In the past, offerings here have included a festival dedicated to Australian horror and a complete retrospective of Japan’s Studio Ghibli.
-Tip: a gamble on any of the Center’s unfamiliar titles pays off thank to its five state-of-the-art cinemas and gourmet snacks menu.
+Catch the independent, foreign and documentary films everyone is talking about at IFC Center.
+Past offerings have included a festival dedicated to Australian horror and a complete retrospective of Japan’s Studio Ghibli.
+Tip: A gamble on any of the center’s unfamiliar titles pays off thanks to its five state-of-the-art cinemas and gourmet snacks menu.

-Frequent celebrity guests such as Dave Chapelle and Chris Rock make Comedy Cellar one of New York City’s most popular comedy clubs.
-Come for sets from The Daily Show, Inside Amy Schumer, and Broad City alums, and stay for surprise appearances by Jerry Seinfeld and Aziz Ansari.
+Frequent unannounced celebrity guests make Comedy Cellar one of New York City’s most popular comedy clubs.
+Come for sets from The Daily Show, Inside Amy Schumer and Broad City alums, and stay for surprise appearances by Jerry Seinfeld, Aziz Ansari, Dave Chapelle and Chris Rock.